ggirelli/pygpseq/README.md

 # NOTE: this package is not currently maintained.
-A new implementation is being implemented at [radiantkit](https://github.com/ggirelli/radiantkit).
+A new package that will include all `pygpseq` features is being implemented at [`radiantkit`](https://github.com/ggirelli/radiantkit).

 ---